 The Green Stormwater Infrastructure (GSI) Maintenance Manual Development Process Plan was submitted to the PADEP by June 1, 2012.
 This plan describes the current green stormwater infrastructure maintenance program and provides an overview of the process to develop the GSI Maintenance Manual by June 1, 2014.

-The Final Draft of the Green City, Clean Waters Comprehensive Monitoring Plan was submitted to the PADEP and USEPA by the December 1, 2012 deadline.
-It is currently under review for approval.
+A revised Clean Waters Comprehensive Monitoring Plan was submitted to the PADEP and USEPA January 10, 2014.
+The plan has been revised to incorporate PWD's responses to comments received from PADEP and USEPA.
+The revised plan is currently under review for approval.
 It is our initial plan for performing monitoring of natural and engineered systems associated with our Green City, Clean Waters program and addresses the monitoring and assessment of surface waters, groundwater, rainfall, CSO discharges, sewer flows, and green infrastructure performance.

 The Facility Concept Plans for the three Water Pollution Control Plants (NE, SE, SW) were submitted to the PADEP by June 1, 2013.
 These plans describe the specific engineering and construction activities proposed to increase the maximum wet weather flow into each water pollution control plant facility and thereby increase the capture rate of combined sewage.